Language

 How long your score is valid

 A TOPIK certificate is valid for 2 years from the date results are released.
-After 2 years, the certificate is no longer accepted for most official purposes: immigration applications, university enrollment, and most employers stop accepting it.
+After 2 years, verify directly with the place you are applying before relying on the certificate.

 One practical implication: if you are planning to use TOPIK for a visa application or university admission, time your test so the certificate will still be valid when you actually submit the application.
 A certificate earned 18 months before your application date is cutting it close.